 Under the program, the BHA will contribute up to 50% of the cost of the project’s estimated $500-$600 cost, find licensed contractors to perform the work, coordinate with the contractor and City agencies, and monitor the project.
 Eligible projects involve trees whose pits are under 25 square feet, are situated within a concrete sidewalk, and for which the owner provides consent to the BHA.
 Owners must be a BHA member prior to the start of the project.

 The BHA has identified hundreds of eligible tree pits.
 Interested property owners should write to the BHA at firstname.lastname@example.org or call the BHA office at 718-858-9193.
 The BHA reserves the rights to select all qualifying projects.

 Please visit the Parks Department Tree page for information on caring for and planting street trees.
 Planting flowers in the tree pits is allowed and encouraged no only to beautify the neighborhood, but also because flowers need frequent watering which will benefit the tree at the same time.
 Avoid building up soil around the base of the tree since moisture on the trunk could harm the tree.

 The BHA sells metal “Please curb your dog” signs to encourage dog owners to mind the health of the trees by curbing their dogs.
 Dog waste is harmful to trees.
 Please call the office at 718-585-9193 or email email@example.com to purchase a sign.

 See a Tree Problem?
 Let Us Know

-We need Heights residents to assist us in reporting any dangerous conditions involving trees and especially in the case of accidents.
+Heights residents can ensure the continued beauty of our leafy streets by reporting any dangerous conditions involving trees and especially in the case of accidents.
 Should you witness damage to a street tree, act quickly to record the vehicle license plate, taking a photo and noting the exact location.
-Forward these facts to the BHA so we can notify the Parks Department, which follows a process for seeking monetary compensation.
+Forward these facts to the BHA so we can notify the Parks Department, which can seek monetary compensation.